 An important caveat: The styles and formats of the ads you use in each stage of the funnel is less important than the message that’s conveyed in them.
 The above are just examples to help you get started on the right path.

 Chances are you're already posting organically on your Facebook and Instagram page, which as we all know is free.
 And every few posts or so, some of these organic posts get more likes and comments than others, which means your audience likes that content.

-To capitalize on these events, you can automatically boost facebook posts (and Instagram posts) once they reach a certain level of engagement.
+To capitalize on these events, you can automatically boost facebook posts (and boost Instagram posts too!) once they reach a certain level of engagement.
 With this automation, you never have to think about it or keep checking your stats.
 You can even be notified when a post is auto boosted!

 Because the ad creative is the most important aspect of whether an ad will be effective or not, it’s important to always test new creative ideas.
 To help make the creative process easier, you need to always be on the lookout for interesting approaches other companies are doing.
 Here’s two ways to do that.

 Did you know you can see all the ads any company is currently running?
 It’s a great idea to keep tabs on your competitors and snoop their ads to see what they are coming up with.
 This can be a great source of ad inspiration.

 To see the ads of any company, go to their Facebook page and click “See More” in the Page Transparency box on the right sidebar.